 - Students will be able to construct sound conclusions based upon a proper analysis of qualitative and quantitative data. - Students will be able to demonstrate sound research methods for inquiry and the dissemination of knowledge. - Students will be able to apply a consistent literal grammatical-historical interpretation of the Bible in order to think from the Biblical Worldview.

-- Students will utilize their gifts and abilities to serve with excellence in their local church and chosen profession. - Students will be able to develop discipling relationships and contribute to the spiritual growth of others by employing principles of servant-leadership.
+Students will be able to develop discipling relationships and contribute to the spiritual growth of others by employing principles of servant-leadership.